GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-93/index.md

 Check out Tom's article
-[Managing several displays with the Multi-Screen Window Placement API][wd-multi-screen] on web.dev for a deeper dive!
+[Managing several displays with the Multi-Screen Window Placement API][wd-multi-screen] on web.dev for a deeper dive.

 ## Shortened release cycle {:# shortened-release-cycle }

-In March, we announced our plans to [shorten the release cycle][dcc-shorter-cycle] and ship a new version of Chrome every 4 weeks.
+In March, we announced our plans to [shorten the release cycle][dcc-shorter-cycle] and ship a new version of Chrome every four weeks.

 That time has arrived, and we'll ship Chrome 94 on September 21st.
 You can find planned release dates for each version on the [Chrome Calendar][chrome-cal].